Khwarazm: Hellenistic period

 Artav (Artabanos), ruler of Khwarezm.
 Blundered Greek legend "ΙΥΙΥΕΩΙΕ ΜΕΛΥΙ ΕΙΛΥΙΛΥ".
 Nike crowning the bust of the ruler.
 Chorasmian tamgha.
 Circa 1st–2nd century AD.

 Chorasmia was involved in the conquests of Alexander the Great in Central Asia.
-When the king of Khwarezm offered friendship to Alexander in 328 BC, Alexander's Greek and Roman biographers imagined the nomad king of a desert waste, but 20th-century Russian archeologists revealed the region as a stable and centralized kingdom, a land of agriculture to the east of the Aral Sea, surrounded by the nomads of Central Asia, protected by its army of mailed horsemen, in the most powerful kingdom northwest of the Amu Darya (the Oxus River of antiquity).
+When the king of Khwarazm offered friendship to Alexander in 328 BCE, Alexander's Greek and Roman biographers imagined the nomad king of a desert waste, but 20th-century Russian archeologists revealed the region as a stable and centralized kingdom, a land of agriculture to the east of the Aral Sea, surrounded by the nomads of Central Asia, protected by its army of mailed horsemen, in the most powerful kingdom northwest of the Amu Darya (the Oxus River of antiquity).
 The king's emissary offered to lead Alexander's armies against his own enemies, west over the Caspian towards the Black Sea (e.g. Kingdom of Iberia and Colchis).

-Khwarezm was largely independent during the Seleucid, Greco-Bactrian and Arsacid dynasties.
+Khwarazm was largely independent during the Seleucid, Greco-Bactrian and Arsacid dynasties.
 Numerous fortresses were built, and the Khwarazm oasis has been dubbed the "Fifty fortresses oasis".
 Chorasmia remained relatively sheltered from the interests of the Seleucid Empire or Greco-Bactria, but various elements of Hellenistic art appear in the ruins of Chorasmian cities, particularly at Akchakhan-Kala, and the influence of the Greco-Buddhist art of Gandhara, reflecting the rise of Kushan Empire, appears at Toprak-Kala.
 The early rulers of Chorasmia first imitated the coinage of the Greco-Bactrian ruler Eucratides I. Parthian artistic influences have also been described.

-From the 1st century BC, Chorasmia developed original coins inspired from Greco-Bactrian, Parthian, and Indo-Scythian types.
-Artav (Artabanus), a Chorasmian ruler of the 1st–2nd century AD, whose coins were discovered in the capital city of Toprak-Kala, imitated the type of the Kushan Heraios and were found together with coins of the Kushan rulers Vima Kadphises and Kanishka.
+From the 1st century BCE, Chorasmia developed original coins inspired frbyreco-Bactrian, Parthian, and Indo-Scythian types.
+Artav (Artabanus), a Chorasmian ruler of the 1st–2nd century, whose coins were discovered in the capital city of Toprak-Kala, imitated the type of the Kushan Heraios and was found together with coins of the Kushan rulers Vima Kadphises and Kanishka.

-From the 2nd century AD, Chorasmia became part of the vast cultural sphere corresponding to the rise of the Kushan Empire in the east.
+From the 2nd century CE, Chorasmia became part of the vast cultural sphere corresponding to the rise of the Kushan Empire in the east.